Lift and drag in three-dimensional steady viscous and compressible flow: Conclusions

-In this theoretical paper, we have studied the total lift and drag experienced by a body moving with constant velocity through a three-dimensional, externally unbounded, viscous and compressible fluid at rest at infinity.
-The major findings of this paper are summarized as follows.
+In this theoretical paper, we have studied the forces experienced by a body in a steady flow of viscous and compressible fluid.
+The major findings are summarized as follows:

-1. A unified force theorem has been proven to hold universally for both two- and three-dimensional viscous, compressible and steady flow over a rigid body has been obtained.
-It states that the lift and drag exerted on the body are unified determined by the vector circulation $\pGamma_\phi$ due to the longitudinal velocity and scalar inflow $Q_\psi$ due to the transversal velocity, both being independent of the boundary of the domain used to calculate the circulation and inflow, as well as of the Reynolds number and Mach number.
+1. A unified force theorem has been obtained and proved to hold universally for both two and three dimensions.
+It states that the forces exerted on the body are unified determined by the vector circulation $\pGamma_\phi$ of longitudinal velocity and scalar inflow $Q_\psi$ of transverse velocity, both being independent of the choice of control surface used to calculate the circulation and inflow.

-2. The far-field asymptotic form of the exact unified force formula has also been obtained, solely expressed by vorticity integrals and valid if the domain boundary lies in linear far field.
+2. The far-field asymptotic form of the exact unified force formula has also been obtained, which is solely expressed by vorticity integrals and valid if the control surface lies in the linear far field.
 Its form is also independent of the Reynolds number and Mach number.
-This result is a reflection of the inherent flow physics: no matter how many interacting processes could appear in a nonlinear near-field flow, only the vorticity field has the farthest downstream extension and leaves signature in far field.
+This result is a reflection of the inherent flow physics: no matter how many interacting processes could appear in the nonlinear near-field flow, only the vorticity field has the farthest downstream extension and leaves signature in the far field.

-3. The unified force formula and its far-field asymptotics contains explicitly the spatial dimension $n$ ($n=2,3$), so the lift and drag are never the same for two and three dimensions.
+3. The unified force formula and its far-field asymptotics contain explicitly the space dimensionality, so the expressions of forces are never the same for two and three dimensions.
 This fact is a result of the intrinsic difference of flow patterns in two and three dimensions.
-Unlike two dimensions where the lift and drag come solely from the multi-valueness of velocity potentials $\phi$ and $\psi$ in doubly-connected flow domain, now in three dimensions they come solely from the singularity of $\phi$ and $\ppsi$ in singly-connected flow domain, as first pointed out by \cite{Goldstein1931}.
-In the far field, as the body shrinks to a point the body-generated steady trailing vortex couple or ``horse-shore'' vortex degenerates to a line-vortex doublet of vanishingly small span, which is the only physical source of singularity in both incompressible flow and compressible flow.
+Unlike two dimensions where the forces come solely from the multi-valueness of velocity potentials $\phi$ and $\ppsi$ in doubly-connected flow domain, now in three dimensions they come solely from the singularity of $\phi$ and $\ppsi$ in singly-connected flow domain.
+As the body shrinks to a point in the far field, the trailing vortex pair degenerates to a line-vortex doublet of vanishingly width, which is the only physical carrier of singularity in both incompressible and compressible flows.

-4. Our progress in far-field aerodynamic theory is one more evidence of the fundamental importance of the concept and theory on process splitting and coupling, as systematically presented by \citet[Chapter 2]{Wu2015}, and a strong indication of the superiority of the fundamental solution method in resolving linearized far-field equations.